 -Weave in and out of obstacles (stools, toys, couch cushions) as you move across the room.

 -Make up your own living room Biathlon!
 Pull your child from the starting line to another designated spot in the room and have him throw 5 snowballs at a target before getting back on his skis to move toward the next snowball throwing station!
-Check out these fun ideas for Snowballs 5 Ways for Indoor or Outdoor Play!

 Latest posts by Claire Heffron (see all)